vidispine/hull/hull/doc/development.md

 - `version: 1.x.0` where x is the Kubernetes major version
 - `appVersion: 1.x.y` where x is the Kubernetes major version and y the patch version of the schema
-- `kubeVersion: ">= 1.x.0"` where x is the Kubernetes major version

-### Adapt `hull.yaml`
+### Adapt `templates\_objects.tpl`

-In case that API versions of objects have been updated with a new Kubernetes release it is necessary to update the respective `API_VERSION`s in the `hull.yaml` to reflect the update and keep up to date with the created objects.
+In case that API versions of objects have been updated with a new Kubernetes release it is necessary to update the respective `API_VERSION`s in the `_objects.tpl` to reflect the update and keep up to date with the created objects.

 For example, when `cronjob` migrated from `v1beta1` to `v1` with Kubernetes 1.21 the line: